reubenson/midi-archive/src/index.md

 ---
 title: The MIDI Archive
-description: Explore the sites and sounds of the early web with AI
+description: Exploring AI with the sites and sounds of the early web
 keywords: MIDI, machine learning, archive
 layout: index.njk
 ---